aridjayarecipes/cutesrecipes.web.app/content/post/1957-how-to-prepare-favorite-fruit-salad.md

 1. This bowl contains banana, guava, apple, pear, and pomegranate kernels.
 1. Some mint leaves and lemon juice.
-1. Cut all the fruits and add lemon juice  - Seasoned with salt &amp; pepper
+1. Cut all the fruits and add lemon juice  - Seasoned with salt & pepper
 1. Enjoy healthy fruit salad